 It is such a joy to watch hummingbird start to arrive at your hummingbird feeder.
 One of the best things that I have been able to witness is a female hummingbird bringing her babies to the feeders.

 This is a real amazing experience to witness and heart warming to say the least.
-Hummingbirds typically will return year and year to the same feeder to if you feed them during the Spring / Summer months you might be surprised to see them return again next year.
-Hummingbirds have amazing memories and research has even show that they can recognize the humans that feed them.
+Hummingbirds typically will return year and year to the same feeder.
+If you feed them during the Spring / Summer months you might be surprised to see them return again next year.
+Hummingbirds have amazing memories.
+Research has even show that they can recognize the humans that feed them.

-Hummingbirds also love insects that is one of the greatest things about them is they will eat mosquitos, spiders and other small bugs.
+Hummingbirds also love insects.
+That is one of the greatest things about them is they will eat mosquitoes, spiders and other small bugs.
 They also love pollen and sap but these birds have great resources for these things and being able to supplement it with your help is really what it is all about and gives you the opportunity to view these amazing birds at your feeder.

 What I really love is providing great feed for these birds and trees / bushes that attracts them as well.
 One type of plant that hummingbirds seem to be crazy for is Trumpet vines.
 I have a few of these in my yard and they are a magnet for hummingbirds.
 If hummingbirds are one of your favorite birds isn’t it great to know there are more options available other than feeders to bring them to your yard?